Geothermal Energy Factsheet

 Geothermal Resource and Potential

-- Geothermal energy is derived from the natural heat of the earth.1 It exists in both high enthalpy (volcanoes, geysers) and low enthalpy forms (heat stored in rocks in the Earth’s crust).
+- Geothermal energy derives from Earth’s natural heat.1 It exists in high enthalpy (volcanoes, geysers) and low enthalpy forms (heat stored in rocks in the Earth’s crust).
 Most heating and cooling applications utilize low enthalpy heat.2

-- Geothermal energy has two primary applications: heating/cooling and electricity generation.1 Ground source heat pumps (GSHPs) for heating and cooling use 75% less energy than traditional heating and cooling systems.3
+- Geothermal energy has two primary applications: heating/cooling and electricity generation.1 Ground source heat pumps (GSHPs) use 75% less energy than traditional heating and cooling systems.3

-- The U.S. has tapped less than 0.7% of geothermal electricity resources; the majority can become available with Enhanced Geothermal System technology.4,5
+- The U.S. has tapped less than 1% of its geothermal electricity resources; the majority is accessible through Enhanced Geothermal System technology.4,5

-- The U.S., Indonesia, Turkey, Philippines, and New Zealand accounted for over two-thirds of global installed geothermal power capacity in 2022.6
+- The U.S., Indonesia, Turkey, Philippines, and New Zealand accounted for over 67% of global installed geothermal capacity in 2023.6 The U.S. leads with 4 GW of capacity installed in 2022 and generation growing at 3% annually.7 95% of U.S. capacity is in California and Nevada.7

 Geothermal Technology and Impacts